Q: Where can I find a carriage tour?

 Q: What kind of horses are they?

-Our horses are Clydesdales horses, a breed of heavy draft horse developed in the early nineteenth century in the
+Two of our horses are Clydesdales horses, a breed of heavy draft horse developed in the early nineteenth century in the

 Clydesdale (now know as lanarkshire) district of Scotland.
 Draft horses were originally developed for use in warfare to carry armor-clad knights into battle in western europe.